I was trying to get a simple VCA going using SSM2164s and found I had trouble getting the right audio response from the

 The problem is to get the correct audio response out of the design--one that sounds musical--you have to screw around with the incoming CV signal in some cases.
 Case in point: My ADSR generates 0 to 5V, and 2.5V should represent (to my ears anyway) 6db, i.e., when the ADSR CV is halfway to ground, So in this case, the VCA's output should half as loud relative to the signal at input.
 But as the stock 2164 stands, dbs are related to Voltage, at about 30mV per DB.
 The bottom line is that most unaltered control signal put through the stock circuit seems to fade away much too quickly when controlled by an normal RC based ADSR or equivalent EG circuit if you just feed their outputs into the VCA chip's CV in.

 There are several solutions to this problem, and here is one solution by Mike Irwin.
 His circuit fragment was featured in EDN, and you should read that article here (go to the end of the PDF, pretty much).....
 See figure 1 here if you are thinking about using his 2164 circuit.
-Basically Mike uses one stage of the 2164 to "linearize" the second, and programs the entire gain structure with a reference input that's below ground.
+Basically Mike uses one stage of the 2164 to "linearize" the incoming CV, and programs the entire gain structure with a reference input that's below ground.
 This creates a log to linear response for incoming CV and a really good sounding dual VCA with a very low total parts count (although you also lose 2 of your 4 VCA's on a single 2164--but it's a good tradeoff IMO).

 So following this lead I put together a quick little Eagle PCB that has 2 "Mike Irwin" VCAs on a single board, along with provisions for dual CVs per VCA, and some glue components to help setup the REF signal.
 A zip file of the sch erc etc files is here.
 (Note, I used to sell copies of this board but don't have any for sale any longer, sorry.)